profsmith89/ctps/_sources/chap10.md

 Of course, Google does more than just web search, as we'll discuss in the following chapters, but this is a great start.
 Congratulations!

-\[Version 20240724\]
+\[Version 20240822\]

+[^fn1]: I've said we care about loops, and since this statement isn't a loop, computer scientists say that it takes *constant time*, which is expressed as *O(1)*.
+What they're really saying is that the operation doesn't depend upon the length of the input; it is constant time work no matter what the input.

-[^fn1]: We use [Unicode](https://home.unicode.org/) to give us an encoding space big enough to capture many of the different characters used in human communication.
+[^fn2]: We use [Unicode](https://home.unicode.org/) to give us an encoding space big enough to capture many of the different characters used in human communication.
 Without loss of generality and to simplify my examples, I'll won't use Unicode and instead use the older ASCII encoding, which encodes characters in 8 bits or 1 byte.

-[^fn2]: If you need a refresher on the rules in modular arithmetic, I recommend the [tutorial in Khan Academy](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic).
+[^fn3]: If you need a refresher on the rules in modular arithmetic, I recommend the [tutorial in Khan Academy](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/what-is-modular-arithmetic).

-[^fn3]: I've left out the debugging code you'll find in \`rk\_strmatch.py\`, which won't aid during the explanation but will help you in visualizing what the function does as it runs.
+[^fn4]: I've left out the debugging code you'll find in \`rk\_strmatch.py\`, which won't aid during the explanation but will help you in visualizing what the function does as it runs.

-[^fn4]: Human languages are, of course, not random in their distribution of letters and letter sequences.
+[^fn5]: Human languages are, of course, not random in their distribution of letters and letter sequences.
 However, we do the best we can to not make the problem worse.

-[^fn5]: The adjective "abstract" in the term abstract data type emphasizes the fact that we aren't expected to know anything about the implementation of this data type.
-We know about its function (i.e., its behavior), but nothing about its implementation or the runtime performance of its operations.

 [^fn6]: The cryptic code in \`get\_wordlist\` uses regular expressions and lookahead, which we'll cover in Chapter 13.